Supporter09/Multi-Pad-Attack/README.md

 ### III.
 How I Build This Attack

+- **Tools**: Google AI Studio
 - **Concept**: XOR of two ciphertexts reveals XOR of plaintexts.
 If you can guess part of one, the other is exposed.
 - **Automation**: Instead of manual guessing, i try to guess all characters for each position with code and scores them.
-- **Improvement**: UsingiInteractive mode to fix any wrong characters to ensure a perfect key and accurate decryption.
+- **Improvement**: Adding interactive mode to fix any wrong characters to ensure a perfect key and accurate decryption.